 - I am also able to offer research supervision for undergraduate students wishing to complete third year Special Topics (EMSC3050) or Honours year (EMSC4005) research projects.

-- All of these undergraduate courses can be taken as part of the ANU Climate Science major that launches in 2021
+- All of these undergraduate courses can be taken as part of the ANU Climate Science major that launched in 2021